Taiyr Khan: Reign

 With the death of Muhammed Khan in 1523, the era of consolidation ended and the era of "great sharing" began.
 This involved almost all subordinate Kazakh nobles (commonly known in their society as "sultans") sharing the powers of the khan and dividing up pastures between themselves and ordinary residents of the khanate.
 Tahir was accompanied by luck, and in a sharp rivalry with the sultans from other families he gained the upper hand and became a Khan.
 In 1522–1523, the ruler of Khanate of Bukhara, Kochkunju Muhammad, fought a war against the Kazakhs and won.
 Everything that Tahir Khan did for himself was difficult and all his promises were unsuccessful.
 He had neither diplomatic nor military skills, as evidenced by his repeated military defeats and diplomatic setbacks.
 Tyrant by nature, Tahir became a culprit after the death of his brother Abu’l-Qasim Khan.
 Not only that, Tahir expressed himself to natural impulses and continued to live casually.
 These outcomes began immediately affecting him.
 Even in the winter of 1523–1524, part of the Kazakhs had already begun to disobey him.
 By the middle of 1526, Tahir Khan's activities became very insufficient, and his cruelty and suspicion had severed.
-As a result, the enlightened sultans even turned away from him.
-Tahir Khan was one of the first Kazakh rulers to enter a war with the Kalmaks.
-He ordered the construction of the Jatan fortress at the bottom of one mountain in order to repulse the Kalmak troops.
+As a result, even the enlightened sultans turned away from him.
+Tahir Khan was one of the first Kazakh rulers to enter a war with the Kalmyks.
+He ordered the construction of the Jatan fortress at the bottom of one mountain in order to repulse the Kalmyk troops.
 In 1537–1538, when the Khan of the Moghuls, Abd al-Rashid, who was allied with Shaybanids went to war against the Kazakh Khanate, the Kazakhs managed to defended themselves in the fortress.
 The exact location of where the Jatan fort once stood is currently unknown.
-In his final years, Tahir, who had failed at the same time as in anticipation, provoking general hatred by his government, hid himself from other people and died with the Kyrgyz in misery.
+In his final years, Tahir, who had failed at the same time as in anticipation, provoking general hatred by his government, hid himself from other people and died with the Kyrgyzs in misery.